microsoft/startups/README.md

 # Build Azure skills
 MS Learn provides [step-by-step guidance](https://docs.microsoft.com/en-us/learn/browse/?products=azure&resource_type=learning%20path) for using Azure services, including managing resources, creating serverless applications, managing security, and more.

-# Azure services documentation
+# Azure services
-This is a curated list of Azure services and links to their documentation.
-The docs include helpful resources, like quickstarts, tutorials, and samples.
+Azure provides a very rich set of services that cover many different scenarios.
+Each service has extensive documentation, which include helpful resources, like quickstarts, tutorials, and samples.

-## AI and ML
+### AI and ML
 | Service                                                                                         | What it does |
 | ----------------------------------------------------------------------------------------------  | ----  |
 | [Cognitive Services](https://docs.microsoft.com/en-us/azure/cognitive-services/)                |       |